Argument Analysis Discussion Replies

 Option A - Correct an invalid argument.

-@RandomStudent, your argument against abortion is invalid.
+@RandomStudent, your argument in agreement is invalid.
 Premise 1 and 2 are both facts, and then your conclusion is a value judgment.
 You can’t get a value judgment in your conclusion without a value judgment in your premises.
 Here is how I would re-state it:

 (Other Student’s Reply)